siddhi-io/PySiddhi/README.md

     - Maven and Java 8
     - g++ and other development tools
       - `sudo apt-get install build-essential g++ autotools-dev libicu-dev build-essential libbz2-dev libboost-all-dev`
+    - For use of WSO2 DAS 4.0 Client functionality, it is required to have WSO2 DAS 4.0 installed and running.
+    (Refer _Running the Tests_ section for installation details)
 2. Install using Setup.py.
     - Clone the relevant branch (3.1 or 4.0) from GitHub Repository.
     - Navigate to project root and run `sudo pip3 install .`